matte-ek/BanchoMultiplayerBot/COMMANDS.md

 Shows the time you've been in the lobby since you joined.

+`!mirror`

+Sends a download link to the map from a mirror.

 *Notice:* Some commands, such as `!regulations` and `!queue` have shortened versions, like `!r` and `!q` respectively.

 ### Admin Commands